 The key isn’t leaving platforms—that’s unrealistic.
 The key is whether you’re building something truly your own outside the platforms.

-Cultivating on others’ land is fine.
-But remember to simultaneously plant some crops on your own land that no one else can take away.
+Farming on others’ land is fine.
+But remember to simultaneously plant some crops on your own land that others can’t take away.